Andrade-Bruno/react-vidly/README.md

 # Vidly Movie Service

-This is project <i>based on<i> Mastering React course, by Mosh Hamedani
+This is project <i>based on</i> Mastering React course, by Mosh Hamedani

 You can clone that with `git clone` and run `npm install` after